B1, B2 and B3-PU foam and fire protection foam

 Classification of PU foam acc.
 To EN 13501-1

 The EN 13501-1 is due to replace the still valid DIN 4102-1 in the future.
-The B2 classification of the DIN 4102 ‘normal flammability’ corresponds to the European classes D and E. The EN 13501-1 also defines several sub-groups, depending on whether the material smokes or drips.
+The B2 classification of the DIN 4102 ‘normal flammability’ corresponds to the European classes D and E. The EN 13501-1 also defines several sub-groups, depending on whether the material smokes or drips in a fire.
 In contrast, the DIN only recognises classification B2.
 B2 PU foams according to DIN 4102 correspond to Class E according to EN 13501.
 The highly flammable B3 PU foam is covered by Class F.

 There is currently no equivalent for B1 foams in the European norm.
 Whilst there are formal analogue classes for DIN 4102-B1, these do not apply to PU foams because the corresponding tests are completely different to DIN.